Return to Jobs Index

 18. The President shall have the honor of receiving at time of installation, the official General Grant Bell with its engraved base, along with the Presidential Organizational Bell.
 The President shall be responsible for same during the term of office.

-Note: The positions listed may be appointed annually by the President, with approval of the Executive Board; additional details may be found in Job Descriptions.
+Note: The positions listed may be appointed by the President, with approval of the Executive Board; additional position details may be found in the Bylaws and Job Descriptions.

 19. AUCTION COORDINATOR – appoints a working committee and organizes all aspects of the auction held at the annual convention.